Pondidum/Conifer/Readme.md

 	}

 ### .IgnoreThePrefix(string prefix)
 Causes a namespace prefix not to be added to the route.
-Useful if your assembly name contains periods (e.g. `Conifer.Tests`)
+Useful if your assembly name contains periods (e.g. `Conifer.Tests`).

 	[Fact]
 	public void When_ignoring_a_namespace_prefix()